-There’s no dearth of good shows on the internet but there are certain shows that get you hooked.
+There is no shortage of good shows on the internet, but certain shows get you hooked.
 For a simple reason — good comforting stories.
-I stumbled upon Midnight Diner when I was looking for more Studio Ghibli movies to devour on Netflix.
+I stumbled upon Midnight Diner when I looked for anime to devour on Netflix.
 As someone who reads a lot of Japanese writers, it’s a shame I took years to discover Japanese shows.

-Midnight Diner as the name suggests is a diner that runs from 12pm to 7am.
-The show starts with the diner’s owner, regarded as Master, introducing the diner.
-“When people finish their day and hurry home, my day starts” — says the Master who remains unflappable throughout the show.
-There’s not much you can read into him but he is always sensitive towards his customers.
+As the name suggests, Midnight Diner is a diner that runs from 12 pm to 7 am.
+The show starts with the diner’s owner, called Master, introducing the diner.
+“When people finish their day and hurry home, my day starts” — says the Master, who remains unflappable throughout the show.
+You cannot read into him, but he is always sensitive towards his customers.
 You can tell, and it shows in his food.
 As a matter of fact, the diner offers only 3–4 dishes, beer, and sake.
-But he’ll whip whatever you ask for.
-As long as he has the ingredients or if you fetch some.
+But he’ll whip whatever you ask for as long as he has the ingredients or if you fetch some.

-The show is slow (not in a bad way) and a perfect midnight watch.
+The show is slow (not in the wrong way) and a perfect midnight watch.
 On the surface, you’ll find characters with familiar baggage as yours.
 It’s an illustration of life, its ups and downs, through epiphanies and great food.
 What else do you need?